 - Level-Up: Book club; genre dives; volunteer.

-- Why: Expands knowledge for free.
+- Why: Expands knowledge for free—hobbies that are good for your wallet.

 - Origami: